 Postbiotics include either whole microbial cells or components of the cells, as long as they have somehow been deliberately inactivated.
 They are byproducts of fermentation in the intestine – when probiotics feed on prebiotics, postbiotics are produced including organic acids, bacteriocins, carbonic substances, and enzymes.
 Postbiotics can be found in some foods containing probiotics, such as kimchi, kefir, and sourdough bread.

-However, specific strains have also been shown to have expanded benefits, including for oral health and skin health.
+However, specific strains have also been shown to have expanded benefits, including oral health and skin health.

 Carbon labeling is here to stay